About The GSA

 Many people confuse the GSA with the Faculty of Graduate Studies and Research.

 The Faculty of Graduate Studies and Research (FGSR) is your Faculty as a graduate student here at the University of Alberta.
-It is the FGSR that registers you as a graduate student and it is the FGSR which oversees your program in accord with regulations of the General Faculties Council (GFC), the University’s academic governing body (where the GSA is represented).
+It is the FGSR that registers you as a graduate student and it is the FGSR which oversees your program in accord with the regulations of the General Faculties Council (GFC), the University’s academic governing body (where the GSA is represented).

 Follow the link below for more information: